 by Chris MzN

-Dr Adrian Flint and I here make the case for a development paradigm shaped and determined by the people affected directly by aid and assistance programmes.
-It is a call for aid programming and policy that goes beyond the limitations of participation and towards a paradigm that puts those who need and want help in the driver seat of how and when they get it.
+Dr Adrian Flint and I here make the case for a development paradigm shaped and determined by the people directly affected by aid and assistance programmes.
+It is a call for aid programming and policy that goes beyond the limitations of participation and towards a paradigm that puts those who need and want help in the driver’s seat of how and when they get it.

 We call it “beneficiary-led aid”.
 This working paper is the first step in a joint research initiative between the University of Bristol and MzN International.
 We explore some foundations, advantages and challenges to beneficiary-led aid, forming the foundations for developing this concept further and implementing trial programmes.